-Vegetation removal (including mowing) that may affect nesting birds (between April 1 through October 1) requires a nesting bird survey no more than two weeks in advance of beginning work.
+Vegetation removal (including mowing) that may affect nesting birds (between April 1 through October 1) requires a nesting bird survey.
 If the work is not completed within two weeks of the survey, a new survey will be required.

-Managing Property and Materials - Should furniture or equipment no longer be needed as a result of the maintenance activities; the materials will be excessed for reuse.
+13. Managing Property and Materials - Should furniture or equipment no longer be needed as a result of the maintenance activities, the materials will be excessed for reuse.

-PCB Contamination - There is the potential that PCBs will be encountered while performing the covered activities, such as applied coatings and sealants (e.g., paints), gaskets, electrical cabling, caulking and oils associated with lathes, mills, pumps, presses, air compressors, small capacitors and electrical equipment manufactured prior to 1980.
+14. PCB Contamination - There is the potential that PCBs will be encountered while performing the covered activities, such as applied coatings and sealants (e.g., paints), gaskets, electrical cabling, caulking and oils associated with lathes, mills, pumps, presses, air compressors, small capacitors and electrical equipment manufactured prior to 1980.